thinkb4/a-walk-in-javascript/day_12.md

 Now that's better, if we think in terms of unpacking it's much easier to understand.

-But this is only the beginning, this new feature enables a lot of new patterns which were hard to write and maintain before ES& or event impossible to write.
+But this is only the beginning, this new feature enables a lot of new patterns which were hard to write and maintain before ES6 or event impossible to write.

 Object destructuring: